surajiyer26/Learnify/README.md

 </br></br>

-Now you simply run learnify.py, which is the flask based application that will be protraying to you the first page of Learnify.
+Now you simply run learnify.py, which is the Flask-based application that will be portraying to you the first page of Learnify.

 </br>